 As House of Yoga is situated in a residential area, we strongly urge our members to please be mindful of our neighbours, and to arrive and leave the studio in respectful quietness.

 There are three off-street parking spots at 43 Heather Street, in front of the studio.
-If these are full, members should park in the street, but please DO NOT park in any of our neighbours’ driveways or block any entrances.
+If these are full, members should park in the street, but please DO NOT park in any of our neighbours’ driveways or block any driveways or road entrances.
 Please note, House of Yoga accepts no liability for any loss or damage to your property.

 Yes, we offer private yoga classes on a one-to-one basis and in small groups.
 Private yoga tuition is a great way for you as a yoga student to deepen your practice, focus on a particular set of poses or asana, or work through a specific injury.
 Please get in touch if you would like further information on our private yoga sessions.